oliver-oloughlin/kvdex/README.md

 The schema definition contains collection builders, or nested schema definitions.
 Collections can hold any type adhering to KvValue.
-Indexing can be specified for collections of objects, while a custom id generator and serialization can be set for all collections.
+Indexing can be specified for collections of objects, while a custom id generator and serialization can be set for all collections, in addition to enabling version history.
 The default id generator is `ulid()` from Deno's standard library.

 ## Collection Methods